PerlAlien/Alien-Build/README.md

     platform.
 For example, the GNU version of make is usually `make` in Linux and `gmake` on FreeBSD.

+- ffi\_name

+    The name DLL or shared object "name" to use when searching for dynamic libraries at runtime.
+This is passed into [FFI::CheckLib](https://metacpan.org/pod/FFI::CheckLib), so if your library is something like `libarchive.so` or `archive.dll` you would set this to `archive`.

 - install\_type

     The install type.
 Is one of: